kyco/jquery.kyco.googleplusfeed2/README.md

 	profileImageSize: 50,

 Image size of the profile image, max size is 250.
-Also adjust css if changing the default.
+Also adjust CSS if changing the default.

 	lang: 'en'